Harrisonjstreet/dba120-exam1/README.md

 ![Results](ch5_ex7_proof.png)

-I updated data in a field by setting a new integer to a specified vendor_id

 ---
 ## Exercise 8: [ch5_ex8.sql](ch5_ex8.sql)

+This was an interesting one becuase I modified data in the `invoice` table by referencing information from the `vendors` table

 ```
 SELECT * FROM ap.invoices;